History of the Museum

 The foundations were constructed and donated by Modern Alloy.
 The engineering for the facility was donated by the firm of Krieger and Stewart, and the legal work was done by Joe Aklufi.
 Corky Larson, Riverside County Supervisor also played an important role in the project.
 The first really professional exhibit was the MWD topographical map – the map shows the vast regions of Southern California where the massive aqueduct was installed bringing the much needed water to Los Angeles.

 The availability of water to the DTC is the main reason that Patton selected the area for the DTC and placed the camps accordingly.
 This is aside from the fact that this desert area so mimicked the areas of North Africa and he could train the men in these harsh conditions preparing them for their eventual service in the war.

 During the building process, personalized engraved bricks were sold to finance parts of the project that just could not be donated.
 Today there is a large wall area covered with bricks, both large and small which are still being sold and installed.
-Over time, the museum was beginning to look like a large building and with fervent prayers and many hours of volunteer service, and the museum was ready to open on November 11,1988 at 11 in the morning, coincidentally Patton’s one hundredth birthday.
+Over time, the building was beginning to look more like the General Patton Memorial Museum.
+This transformation took many hours of volunteer service.
+The Museum was ready to open on November 11,1988 at 11 in the morning, coincidentally Patton’s one hundredth birthday.